nunojpg/ntripserver/ReadmeServerLinux.txt

     -U SourceCaster username
     -W SourceCaster password

+There are additional options to support NTRIP version 2.0.
+These are currently still under development and should be used with care.

 Example:
 NtripServerLinux -a www.euref-ip.net -p 2101 -m mountpoint -c password -M 1 -b 19200 -i /dev/ttyS0